-The Council’s 2018 budget is approximately $10 million.
+The Council’s budget is used to conduct general promotion and market development activities in the United States and abroad under AMS oversight.
 That funding is used to conduct general promotion and market development activities in the United States and abroad under AMS oversight.
 The Council reimburses AMS and USDA’s Office of General Counsel for expenses incurred in the oversight of the program.

 In 2000, AMS issued the Blueberry Promotion, Research, and Information Order, which created the program under the authority of the Commodity Promotion, Research, and Information Act of 1996 (pdf).

 The Council is composed of 20 members, including 12 producers (one from each of four regions and one from each of the top eight highbush blueberry producing States); four importers; two foreign exporters; one first handler; and one public member.
 Each member has an alternate.
 Council members are appointed to 3-year terms and may be reappointed.
 Nominees for producer positions are selected by producers in each respective State and/or region.
 Nominees for the other positions are recommended by the Council.
 The Council is located in Folsom, California.
 You can access a listing of current Council members on the U.S. Highbush Blueberry Council website.